Midwife in the Tire Swing

 “A Colonial, English, half-basement with Federal influences,” Arpad Tasmanian said.
 “A Dutch cellar.
 The light gets in but you stand have to on tiptoe to see out to the street.”
 City rentals were a sellers’ market and he rarely dusted the bloom from realty.
 “A fixer-upper.
 The present tenant has some improvements you’ll have to shell out for, too.”
 Out of her own pocket, not in the lease.
 “Sorry.
 The usual.”
 He minced few words about the Brooklyn properties he represented.

 “Are you comfortable in close quarters?” asked Arpad Tasmanian.
 “No claustrophobia?”
 He leaned in as though demonstrating close quarters.
 This was habit, not really sexual aggression.
 Arpad was a close talker, a salesman, and he was on duty.
 Sarah was striking in a homegrown, fresh off the farm sort of way, but his age and therefore over the hill.
-Sarah Drye did not dovetail into Arpad’s chronicles of conquest where pubescent girls made up the majority.
-She was here; he was here—grab the closest ass, the world might end any minute now.
+While Sarah Drye did not dovetail into Arpad’s chronicles of conquest, she was here; he was here—grab the closest ass, the world might end any minute now.
 Go for it.
 “Comfortable...” the word hung three-eighths of an inch from Sarah’s face.

 “Was that a come-on?
 If so, that’s one,” Sarah said.